 Guarantee model responses strictly conform to your JSON schema for reliable, type-safe data structures.

-Structured Outputs is a feature that guarantees your model responses strictly conform to your provided JSON Schema, ensuring reliable data structures without missing fields or invalid values.
+Structured Outputs is a feature that makes your model responses strictly conform to your provided JSON Schema or throws an error if the model cannot produce a compliant response.
+The endpoint provides customers with the ability to obtain reliable data structures.

 Key benefits: